 Finishing Point: Chuen Lung Barbecue Area

-Located within Sai Kung Country Park, the peaceful and mostly flat family walk offers breathtaking views of lush greeneries and gushing streams.
+Located within Sai Kung Country Park, the peaceful and mostly flat family-friendly hike offers breathtaking views of lush greeneries and gushing streams.
 About halfway along the route, there is a picnic site that is perfect for a short break and a bite.
 Take a detour to the Sheung Yiu Folk Museum and check out the stunning remnants of a 19th century Hakka village.
-Or make your way to an al fresco barbecue site located at the bottom of the hike.
+Or make your way to an alfresco barbecue site located at the bottom of the hike.